Mushrooms in Northeast Ohio

 ๐Ÿ„ BIG NEWS, FUNGI FRIENDS! ๐Ÿ„

-A magical mushroom farm in Michigan is teaming up with a rockstar chef in Cleveland to cook up something epic! ๐ŸŒŸ
+A magical mushroom farm in Michigan is teaming up with rockstar Chef Dave at the Cleveland Chop to cook up something epic! ๐ŸŒŸ

-Mushrooms in Northeast Ohio in the Fall of 2018 for some reason was incredible.
+For some reason, mushrooms in Northeast Ohio in the Fall of 2018 were incredible.
 I can't remember hiking in the Metro parks and witnessing such an abundance of varieties.
 Maybe I just wasn't looking?
-Not sure.
+I'm not sure.
 Although I do love cooking with mushrooms, I can't say I would want to risk eating wild mushrooms without the knowledge.
-Looks like on October 16th it was reported that the Cleveland Clinic had more than 12 cases of people eating poisonous mushrooms since August.
-No thanks, I love photographing them, cooking, and decorating my garden with all sorts of mushroom statues.
-The mushroom night light is adorable and outdoor Solar lights.
-I've also heard many good things about mushroom coffee which I will try very soon.
-I found some cool mushroom stuff, posters, a t-shirt, farm bundle check it out {links below} Eating wild mushrooms, I will save for the experts.
+Stick with farmed mushrooms.
+They are the experts.

 The most common dangerous mushrooms are called "death cap" mushrooms.
 They're white with umbrella-shaped tops and a cup at the base of the stem.
-I think I may have a photo below.
-I'm not an expert so I am not going to be naming the mushrooms in my photos.
+I may have a photo below.
+I'm not an expert, so I am not going to name the mushrooms in my photos.
 If anyone can help out, that would be great.

 Here is a tasty alternative to coffee.
 Have you tried this yet?
-Tame sounds yucky, but it's delicious!
+Name sounds yucky, but it's delicious!
 Check out the ingredients!
 Oh, tell them I sent you:)

 MUD WATER